geoserver/geoserver/doc/en/user/source/community/elasticsearch/index.rst

     log4j.category.org.geoserver.data.elasticsearch=DEBUG
     log4j.category.org.geoserver.process.elasticsearch=DEBUG

 The logging configuration file will be in the ``logs`` subdirectory in the GeoServer data directory.
-Check GeoServer global settings for which file is being used (e.g. ``DEFAULT_LOGGING.properties``, etc.).
+Check GeoServer global settings for which logging profile is being used (e.g. ``DEFAULT_LOGGING``, etc.).

 .. |logging| image:: images/elasticsearch_logging.png
    :scale: 100%